 For professional user fees, compliance with the fair access requirements is also assessed using the Data Fee Methodology (DFM), which the CSA formalized in 2016.
-The DFM is applied on an annual or ad-hoc basis to review the professional user fees charged by marketplaces for access to Level 1 and Level 2 feeds in TSX-, TSXV-, and CSE-listed securities.
+The DFM is applied on an annual or ad-hoc basis to review the professional user fees charged by marketplaces for access to Level 1 and Level 2 feeds in Toronto Stock Exchange (TSX)-, TSX Venture Exchange (TSXV)-, and Canadian Securities Exchange (CSE)-listed securities.
 It relies on pre- and post-trade metrics to establish a permissible fee range for each marketplace.
 This range attempts to reflect each marketplace's contribution to price discovery and trading activity.
-The range is estimated based on a domestic reference that takes the data fees charged by each marketplace and
+The range is estimated based on a domestic reference that takes the data fees charged by each marketplace and aggregates them

-16 IIROC Dealer Member Rule 3121(2)(iv) identifies "how order and trade information from all appropriate Marketplaces, including unprotected Marketplaces and foreign organized regulated markets, is taken into account" as a factor that must be specifically addressed in a dealer's policies and procedures for best execution of client orders in "listed securities" and "foreign exchange-traded securities."
+17 IIROC Dealer Member Rule 3121(2)(iv) identifies "how order and trade information from all appropriate Marketplaces, including unprotected Marketplaces and foreign organized regulated markets, is taken into account" as a factor that must be specifically addressed in a dealer's policies and procedures for best execution of client orders in "listed securities" and "foreign exchange-traded securities."